santhosh-tg/sunbird-lms-jobs/README.md

 # sunbird-lms-jobs
-Repository for background jobs in Sunbird LMS.

-This repository is used for running background and other jobs for learning management service.
+This repository is for event driven jobs user in Sunbird LMS.

-For setup instruction, follow setup.md
+For setup instruction, you can refer setup.md.

 The code in this repository is licensed under MIT License unless otherwise noted.
 Please see the LICENSE file for details.